smizell/hyperdescribe/hyperdescribe-draft-0.1.0.md

 ## Purpose

 The purpose of this format is to make hypermedia easier and to help increaes adoption.
 It is also trying to standardize the way we already think about hypermedia messages.
-When building a client or server that works with a hypermedia type, there are usually four main components:
+When building a client or server that works with a hypermedia type, there are usually these main components:

 1. Entities - Anything that has identity (e.g. Person)
 2. Properites - Properties about that entity (e.g. Name)
 3. Links - Links to related entities
 4. Actions - Actions related to this entity
+5. Embedded Entities - Entities that are embedded withing a parent entity (e.g Person with embedded Address)
+6. Meta Data - Document- or entity-level data that falls outside of scope of the above

 **Hyperdescribe provides a way to describe how a particular message conveys these hypermedia components**.